AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 ## Coding the Integration

-You can just read the existing code in the sample, but it's always best to learn by doing!
-We suggest following along and typing the code in—even small mistakes can lead to important discoveries.
+You can just read the existing code in the sample, but it's always best to **learn by doing!** We suggest following along and typing the code in—even small mistakes can lead to important discoveries.

-The [sample](#) is a simple web application built with [Vite](https://vitejs.dev/), which takes care of the entire HTTPS setup and hot reloading.[^1] As customary, we'll work in the `src` folder with the simplest setup possible: HTML, JS, and CSS, one file each.
+The [sample project](https://github.com/AdobeDocs/embed-sdk-samples/tree/main/code-samples/tutorials/embed-sdk-full-editor) is a simple web application built with [Vite](https://vitejs.dev/), which takes care of the entire HTTPS setup and hot reloading.[^1] As customary, we'll work in the `src` folder with the simplest setup possible: HTML, JS, and CSS, one file each.

 [^1]: A Webpack setup is entirely possible, but it requires manual (or semi-automated) steps to integrate the `mkcert` CLI and ensure proper HTTPS handling.
 We've chosen Vite to keep that out of the way and focus on the actual integration code.

-### Importing and Initializing
+### 1. Importing and Initializing

 The HTML content is not overly important; let's focus on the JavaScript side of things first.
 Open the project in your code editor of choice.
 In `main.js`, remove everything below the Spectrum `import` statements—we'll rebuild it from scratch.